Left-wing extremism

 Left-wing extremist goals

-Left-wing extremists seek to do away with the existing state and social order, and therefore with the free democratic basic order.
-Depending on their ideological orientation, they want to replace it with a communist system or an anarchist society “without rulers”.
+Left-wing extremists seek to abolish the existing state and social order and thus the free democratic basic order.
+Depending on their ideological orientation, they want to replace it with a communist system or an anarchist society “free of domination”.
 All left-wing extremists agree that “capitalism” as the “root of all evil” has to be fought and eliminated.

 Left-wing extremists regard “capitalism” as the inseparable union of the market-based system of ownership and the democratic state governed by the rule of law.
 The sole purpose of this union, they say, is to consolidate relations of exploitation and oppression.
 This is why they consider “capitalism” to be incompatible with the idea of a society that is based on freedom and equality for all people.